amcunningham/gp-oc-dashboard/research/NOTES_BATCH_DRAFT.md

 survey at all still get their operational page — which requires a practice-name source independent of the survey files (ODS epraccur) in the rebuild.

+### 4.26 Medicus joins Visiba: the invisible-supplier watch (11 Jul 2026; AMC local knowledge via N81086)

+N81086/Wilmslow ran Accurx at 280–320 submissions/1,000/month (among the heaviest in England) until May 2025, then shows "No Data" in the OC collection for twelve consecutive months — coinciding, per AMC, with a move to Medicus.
+Over the same period their weekday calls per day roughly halved (430→260 Mondays) and Monday queue answering rose 66.7%→81.7%: the substitution signature of §4.14 operating at full strength while the national collection records zero.
+The mechanism differs from Visiba's (AMC correction).
+Visiba is a dedicated OC platform that never joined the OC collection.
+Medicus is a core clinical system — a named, participating GPAD supplier alongside EMIS and TPP (GPAD May 2026: "EMIS, TPP, …, Medicus, Evergreen Life and Archvale") — that includes OC functionality within the core system.
+Wilmslow's move was a clinical-system migration, not an OC-platform switch, and their appointment data flowed uninterrupted through it.
+The blind spot this exposes: as core systems absorb OC functionality, that activity can leave the collection — the undercount growing with exactly the practices making the deepest digital moves.
+It is not structural: TPP's built-in OC (SystmConnect) reports to the collection and appears throughout our event studies (AMC's observation) — so core-system OC is onboardable, and Medicus's absence is an onboarding gap, not an impossibility.
+Enumerating the Medicus estate needs a supplier-per-practice source;
+check whether the GPAD practice files expose one at the 30 July release.
+NATIONAL SCAN: practices with recorded OC in Jan–Apr 2025 and ≥7 of 8 dead months Sep 2025–Apr 2026 — 18 total, 6 of them previously ≥100/1,000 (5 ex-Accurx, 1 ex-Klinik at 323/1,000).
+Small so far, but each such practice enters every model as zero online intake while actually running a heavy online front door — a misclassification that attenuates OC coefficients and, at scale, would corrupt the national series.
+WATCH: recount at each OC release; the tool's transition card and OC covariates treat "No Data after recorded intake" as missing, not zero, from the rebuild.

 ---

 ## C. RCGP briefing capacity amendment (replaces the current bullet's final sentences)